blanchemohomyie/ping-pong-app/README.md

 # Key Features
-- TLS Encryption: Ensures secure communication between Pinger and Ponger using self-signed certificates.
+- *TLS Encryption*: Ensures secure communication between Pinger and Ponger using self-signed certificates.
 - Containerized with Docker: Ensures easy deployment and scalability of both services.
 - Kubernetes-Orchestrated: Both services run on a lightweight k3d cluster, making it perfect for